bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 accessibility software can describe the purpose of the input field to its users.

-Next, I\'ll add the field for the number of people.
+Next, I&apos;ll add the field for the number of people.

-The restaurant has told me that the maximum booking is 10 people, so I\'ll use the range input type.
+The restaurant has told me that the maximum booking is 10 people, so I&apos;ll use the range input type.

 The range type allows me to specify the minimum and maximum values of the field.